-Now that we are done with the scaffolding we can properly implement a bitmap allocator.
+Now that we are done with the scaffolding we can properly implement the allocator.
+We will use a straightforward bitmap allocator design to keep things simple.
 We have three tasks:

 - bootstrap the allocator,

-- change getppages to use the allocator, and
+- change getppages to use the allocator structure, and

 - implement putppages.